skip to Main Content

 The Oakland Kaiser Internal Medicine Residency offers flexibility over your three years with ample elective time to pursue your personal career goals.

-• Fellowship Match success: Since 2015, 90% of Kaiser Oakland residents have matched into their 1stor 2nd choice program for fellowships at competitive programs across the country.
+• Fellowship Match success: Since 2015, 90% of Kaiser Oakland residents have matched into their 1st or 2nd choice program for fellowships at competitive programs across the country.

-• Fellowship programs: In conjunction with our Kaiser Northern California residencies, we sponsor fellowships in Pulmonary-Critical Care, HIV, GI, Oncology, Nephrology, Community Medicine, Patient Safety, and Addiction Medicine.
+• Fellowship programs: In conjunction with our partner Kaiser Northern California residencies, we sponsor fellowships in Pulmonary-Critical Care, HIV, GI, Oncology, Nephrology, Community Medicine, Patient Safety, and Addiction Medicine.

-• ABIM Board Success: Since 2014, 97% of graduates have passed the ABIM exam on their first attempt (as compared to national averages of 88-92%), and the Program Director edits the First Aid for the Internal Medicine Exam Board Review book!
+• ABIM Board Success: Since 2014, 97% of graduates have passed the ABIM exam on their first attempt (as compared to national averages of ~90%), and the Program Director edits the First Aid for the Internal Medicine Exam Board Review book!

 • Scholarly achievements: Our 3-year programs in research and QI have led to numerous presentations and awards for Kaiser Oakland residents at local and national conferences.
-Check out our list of recent publications, presentations, and awards in research and QI!
+Check out our list of recent publications, presentations, and awards in Research and QI!

 • Distinction in Medical Education KORE pathway

 • Medical Student teaching: Over 60 medical students rotate with us annually, and Kaiser Oakland is the first site UCSF added when they expanded the Longitudinal Integrated Curriculum (LIC) model and required sub-internship rotations.
-Our program affiliations include:e:
+Our program affiliations include:

 • UC San Francisco School of Medicine and the UCSF KLIC Program